 This Postgraduate Diploma in Education is a two-year part-time taught programme in fulfillment of the basic teacher education qualification.
-The overall aim of the Programme is to provide the professional training necessary for teaching in local schools.
-The Programme is designed to help participants develop their knowledge, abilities, personal qualities and philosophies that will enable them to adequately assume their roles in the teaching profession.
+The overall aim of the Programme is to provide professional training for local primary and secondary school teachers who have obtained a bachelor’s degree in an academic discipline to enable them to adequately assume their roles within the teaching profession.

-- To develop in students personal qualities which support their daily work and professional development.
-These personal qualities include interpersonal effectiveness, creativity, self-understanding, and the motivation and readiness for self-reflection and self-improvement;
+- To develop in students personal qualities which support their daily work and professional development;

-- To develop in students a functional knowledge of disciplines which informs educational practice.
-A functional knowledge of disciplines means basic knowledge of psychology, sociology and philosophy essential for the understanding of the aims and processes of education;
+- To develop in students a functional knowledge of disciplines which informs educational practice;

 Upon the completion of the programme, graduates are able to: